What is Shopify Payments, and is it worth your while?

 Processors like PayPal often take the buyer’s side in chargeback disputes, and you’ll have to provide additional proof about the transaction if you want help.
 But Shopify Payments offers more support, and you can respond to chargebacks directly from your Shopify dashboard.
 Shopify will even provide custom-generated responses for each order, using shipping and customer details from the transaction.

 That said, it’s important to note when a customer’s bank sends you a chargeback, they also charge you a processing fee that varies by country – it’s a standard charge of $15 in the US, for example.
 Shopify will only pay this fee for you if the chargeback is resolved in your favor.
 If the chargeback is resolved in the customer’s favor, or if you choose not to dispute it, then you’ll have to pay the $15 yourself.

 Adding any more steps than necessary to your checkout process can be bad for conversion rates.
-One study has found that mobile users have a 14% lower conversion rate when using PayPal’s Express Checkout as opposed to entering traditional credit card information.
+In 2021, 18% of US online shoppers have abandoned an order purely because the checkout process was too long or complicated.
 The advantage of Shopify Payments is that it simplifies the checkout process for customers, rather than adding even more steps.

 It’s safe to say that Shopify Payments has its fair share of advantages.
 But processors like PayPal and Stripe are also popular for a reason, and they do manage to top Shopify Payments in some areas.

 Stripe offers even stronger chargeback protection than Shopify Payments.
 If you’re willing to pay an additional 0.4% per transaction, then Stripe will cover any disputed amount of money and waive any dispute fees – with no evidence submission required on your part!